 The outsourced model does have its advantages.
 Some tasks such as secondary research collection, surveys (at least elements of the IT and execution portion of the process) and even market development can be farmed out.
 If you aren’t a large multi-location firm with local analysts and sales reps then partnering with an agency or local partner makes a lot of sense.
 The cost savings considerations cannot be forgotten because in the end, that’s what drives most of this discussion.

-But there are real risks to over reliance upon outsourcing.
+But there are real risks to outsourcing.

 Language: This is a huge issue for the outsourced model.
-Lack of common language means you will spend a good amount of time resources bringing the content to your standards.
-The person reading the content derives the most value from it when they see it in a high quality version of their native language or a common acceptable format.
+Lack of common language means you will spend a good amount of resources bringing the content to your standards.
+The person reading the content derives the most value from it when they see a high quality version of their native language or a common acceptable format.

 Cultural difference: People do things differently.
 In the outsourced model the differences become issues to manage carefully.
 Sometimes you can’t overcome them.
 Some cultures are fine with direct communication, others thrive upon subtlety, conflict and/or shame avoidance with a veneer of politeness.
 Some are happy to say no while others are loathe to.
 It takes time to learn about and appreciate the differences within different people and their cultural norms.